emiapwil/alto-draft/src/design.md

 - PropertyName: the name listed in the capabilities.

-The "type" field in PropertySpec is either 'path' or 'link', designating the target the property is for.
+The "type" field in PropertySpec is either "path" or "link".

 <!-- ]]] -->